 All of that sounds great, but how can you know for sure?
 That’s where the CyberGhost free trial comes in.
 Here’s what you need to know about it.

-Does CyberGhost offer a free trial?
+Does CyberGhost offer a free trial in 2020?

 CyberGhost is well-known as one of the cheaper elite VPNs on the market, so it’s no surprise to learn that the company offers a free version of its primary app.

 However, this isn’t a separate free trial VPN with less functionality than the core package.
-CyberGhost want users to sample everything the main app has to offer, hoping they will then graduate to a monthly, semi-annual, or annual payment scheme.
+CyberGhost wants users to sample everything the main app has to offer, hoping they will then graduate to a monthly, semi-annual, or annual payment scheme.

-Users can download the full CyberGhost app and use it for one day, free of charge.
+Windows and Mac users can download the full CyberGhost app and use it for one day, free of charge.
 So it’s not exactly an extended trial.
 But it does give an accurate taste of the performance and features to be found with a proper CyberGhost subscription.

 How do you download the CyberGhost free trial?